Daniel’s Law Highlights the Need to Redact Public Records

 Comments Off on Email Compliance Tips to Avoid Penalties and Preserve Goodwill

-Don’t Let 2023 Privacy Law Changes Take You by Surprise
+Don’t Let 2023 Privacy Law Changes Surprise You

 The wave of privacy regulations continues to gain momentum, with five states enacting new laws this coming year.
 The 2023 privacy law changes will affect the data operations of thousands of organizations.
 And business owners should expect even more changes to come.
 Solid, adaptable data governance will help companies maintain compliance.
 California 2023 Privacy Law Changes The California Privacy Rights Act takes effect on January 1.
 It replaces California’s original privacy law, the CCPA, and grants additional rights to Californians.
 CCPA granted consumers the right to a privacy notice, the right to delete their data and the right to opt

-Comments Off on Don’t Let 2023 Privacy Law Changes Take You by Surprise
+Comments Off on Don’t Let 2023 Privacy Law Changes Surprise You

 Legacy Archive Migration Best Practices for a Smooth Transition